joakimremler/YRGO_docker_stack_sworm/README.md

 If you create a new Droplet you need to install Docker on it.
 You can follow our previous lession on how to do this or follow [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) guide.

+You may also need to [open ports](https://www.digitalocean.com/community/tutorials/how-to-configure-the-linux-firewall-for-docker-swarm-on-ubuntu-16-04) between Droplets.

 When you have done this watch your `Visualizer` where you can se that Docker swarm acts as a Loadbalancer between multiply Droplets.

 https://media.giphy.com/media/jYjA6fHBfAZvq/giphy.gif